ibmdb/rust-ibm_db/README.md

 r2d2 = "0.8"
 ```
 >
-> Now, run the below command once you have followed one of the above steps and it will be installed:
+> Now, run the below command once you have followed the above steps and CLI Driver will be installed:
 ```
 cargo run --package <package name i.e. ibm_db or <your package name>> --example setup
 ```